Desigual: History

 In 2011, Desigual started collaborating with French designer Christian Lacroix.

-In 2012, the company officially opened its headquarters in the neighborhood of La Barceloneta in Barcelona, a glass building designed by Ricardo Bofill with 24,000 square meters of floor space distributed over six stories, which required an investment of 50 million euros.
+In 2012, the company officially opened its headquarters in the neighborhood of La Barceloneta in Barcelona, a glass building designed by Ricardo Bofill.
 Desigual then joined the Textile Exchange.
 In 2015, it inaugurated its logistics center in Viladecans.

 In 2019, the company redefined its products, including new materials, patterns, and designs, to expand its audience and attract younger customers.